-- Increasing the attraction of Germany as a film production location; - Supporting the deployment and development of creative, innovative technologies and digital filmmaking in the film industry from Germany at all levels of the production process; - Maintaining and reinforcing the production capacities for technical creative services in Germany; - Supporting the transfer of knowledge and technology during the production of films and series; and - Encouraging producers to put innovative formats into practice in Germany, and ensuring they have the greatest possible creative and cultural leeway to do so. - (2) The BMWi awards grants for the production of internationally co-produced films and series in accordance with these Guidelines and the Administrative Provisions under §§ 23, 44 Federal Budgetary Regulations (BHO).
-The funding measure is limited in time to the 31st December 2018 and applies to all applications made by 31st December 2018.
+- increasing the attraction of Germany as a film production location; - supporting the deployment and development of creative, innovative technologies and digital filmmaking in the film industry from Germany at all levels of the production process; - maintaining and reinforcing the production capacities for technical creative services in Germany; - supporting the transfer of knowledge and technology during the production of films and series; and - encouraging producers to put innovative formats into practice in Germany, and ensuring they have the greatest possible creative and cultural leeway to do so. - (2) The Economic Affairs Ministry awards grants for the production of internationally coproduced films and series in accordance with these Guidelines and the Administrative Provisions under Sections 23, 44 of the Federal Budget Code (BHO).
+The funding measure is limited in time to 31 December 2018 and applies to all applications made by 31 December 2018.
 The expenditure is to be financed in the respective budget year from Ch.
 0902 Tit.
-68606 UT4 of the Federal Budget.
+68606 Object 03812477 UT4 of the Federal Budget.

-- (3) The granting and processing authority is the German Federal Film Board (FFA), Grosse Präsidentenstrasse 9, 10178 Berlin.
-For this measure it is subject to technical supervision by the BMWi.
-This does not otherwise affect the Federal Government Commissioner for Culture and the Media (BKM) retaining legal supervision over the German Federal Film Board (FFA) pursuant to the Act on Film Promotion (FFG). - (4) The applicant has no entitlement to being awarded a grant.
-The FFA makes a decision as it sees fit.
+- (3) The granting and processing authority is the German Federal Film Board (FFA), Große Präsidentenstraße 9, 10178 Berlin.
+For this measure it is subject to technical supervision by the Economic Affairs Ministry.
+This does not otherwise affect the Federal Government Commissioner for Culture and the Media (BKM) retaining legal supervision over the German Federal Film Board pursuant to the Act on Film Promotion (FFG). - (4) The applicant has no entitlement to being awarded a grant.
+The German Federal Film Board makes a decision as it sees fit.
 The awarding of the grant is subject to the availability of budgetary resources. - (5) Grants are awarded pursuant to Art.
-54 of Commission Regulation (EU) No. 651/2014 of 17th June 2014, which establishes that certain categories of aid are compatible with the common market in application of Articles 107 and 108 of the Treaty on the Functioning of the European Union (OJ EU L 187 of 26th June 2014) General Block Exemption Regulation (GBER). - (6) A grant is ruled out in the case groups in Art.
+54 of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty on the Functioning of the European Union (OJ EU L 187 of 26 June 2014) General Block Exemption Regulation (GBER). - (6) No grant may be awarded to the case groups cited in Art.
 1 (2) to (5) GBER. - (7) No ad hoc aid may be granted to a company that has not complied with an outstanding recovery order resulting from an earlier Commission decision declaring the aid illegal and incompatible with the common market.

-§ 2 Subject of the Financial Aid
+Section 2 Subject of the Financial Aid

-- (1) Support is given for the production of internationally co-produced cinema films and the production of series. - (2) Internationally co-produced feature-length cinema films (films) in which the applicant as well as the international co-production partner makes a financial contribution of at least 20% are eligible for support.
-In the case of production costs exceeding 35 million euros, a financial contribution of at least 7 million euros on the part of the applicant is sufficient. - (3) Feature-length series are eligible, irrespective of whether they are intended for linear or non-linear reception.
+- (1) Support is given for the production of films and the production of series. - (2) Feature-length films in which the German share of financing is at least 20 % are eligible.
+In the case of production costs exceeding 35 million euros, a German financial contribution of at least 7 million euros is sufficient. - (3) Feature-length series are eligible, irrespective of whether they are intended for linear or non-linear reception.
 A series according to these Guidelines has a continuing, fictional plot that is played out in a predetermined number of at least six consecutive episodes (season).
 Whole seasons or individual episodes of a season may be supported.

-§ 3 Grant Recipient
+Section 3 Grant Recipient